trickerer/Trinity-Bots/README.md

 - **`NpcBot.DPSTargetIconsMask`**
     - Same as `NpcBot.TankTargetIconsMask`, but this one affects your damage dealers, and (off-)tanks with DPS role enabled without pointed tanking target, with the same rules
 - **`NpcBot.RangedDPSTargetIconsMask`**
-    - Same as `NpcBot.DPSTargetIconsMask` but this one is higher priority for ranged NPCBots
+    - Same as `NpcBot.DPSTargetIconsMask` but this one only affects your ranged NPCBots
 - **`NpcBot.NoDPSTargetIconMask`**
     - NPCBots will try to not damage these targets
 - **`Heal / Tank / DPS _TargetIconsMask` priorities**